 Best Time to Visit Puerto Vallarta

-While Puerto Vallarta is a great destination year-round thanks to its tropical climate, certain times of the year offer the best weather and less crowds.
+While Puerto Vallarta is a great destination year-round thanks to its tropical climate, certain times of the year offer the best weather and fewer crowds.

 The peak season runs from October to April, with warm temperatures and plenty of sunshine.